bitton-yehonatan/bitton-yehonatan.github.io/_posts/2023-12-17-PITM-introduction.md

 ## Intro Attacking surface for prompts

-Earlier this year OWAS has introduced the main riks from LLMs
+Earlier this year OWASP has introduced the main risks using LLMs

 1. Prompt Injection: Crafted inputs can manipulate LLMs, leading to unauthorized access, data breaches, and compromised decision-making.
 2. Insecure Output Handling: Not validating LLM outputs can lead to downstream security issues like code execution, compromising systems and exposing data.